helloanh/dom-enlightenment-exercises/README.md

 ### 1.5 Identify Type and Name of a Node
 + every node has a nodeType and nodeName property that is inherited from Node object.
 + for ex, **Text** nodes have a nodeType code of 3 and a nodeName value of #text
-+  the numric value 3 is a numveric code representing the type of underlying object the node represents
++  the numeric value 3 is a numeric code representing the type of underlying object the node represents

 + it is good to memorize these 5 nodeTypes and nodeNames
 + (see ex5 html file)